-Additionally, check out your competitors featured customers sections of their websites or even better, their case study pages; this is the best way to peep who they are working directly with and helps you see which titles are engaging with similar products in the industry.
+Additionally, check out your competitors’ featured customer sections of their websites.
+Or even better, their case study pages; this is the best way to peep who they are working directly with and helps you see which titles are engaging with similar products in the industry.

 “What Do My Current Customers Actually Look Like?”

 The easiest and most effective way to define your target audience is by looking at who is actually buying your product!
 (Duh).
 Obviously, this requires your product to be live and ready to sell, so it is not always the most available step for new businesses.